slimsuite/chromsyn/README.md

 ## Quick start

+**NOTE:** A slightly more detailed description (and newer version of the output) is available through the [ChromSyn Walkthrough](https://github.com/slimsuite/chromsyn/blob/main/Walkthrough.md).
+Better documentation is in development, so please ask questions if anything is unclear!

 The simplest way to use ChromSyn is using BUSCO predictions.
 Two inputs are required:

 * `busco.fofn` = file of file names pointing to the BUSCO `full_table.tsv` tables